Best Countertop Reverse Osmosis Water Systems (2026)

 Same AquaTru RO technology in a smaller, app-connected glass-carafe format ideal for apartments and one-to-two-person homes.
 NSF/ANSI 42/53/58/401 certified, it tops Water Filter Guru's chart at 9.57 overall with a 4:1 efficiency ratio and glass (not plastic) finished-water contact.
 Slightly higher per-gallon cost (~$0.19) than the Classic but the most compact certified option. [src1, src6]

 Lowest cost-per-gallon in the field (~$0.08) with strong contaminant reduction, an alkaline mineral cartridge for remineralized taste, and a portable case that clamps onto most standard faucets with zero power and zero installation.
-The pragmatic choice for buyers who want real RO without recurring premium-filter costs. [src1, src2]
+It has drifted up from ~$288 to $309.99 as of July 2026, so it is no longer the cheapest sticker price — but over a 3-year horizon its filter economics still beat every unit under $300. [src1, src2]

 The most water-efficient unit here — an industry-leading 5:1 pure-to-wastewater ratio means it wastes the least brine of any system tested.
-Adds UV sterilization, a 5L raw / 2L purified tank, NSF/ANSI 372 material certification, and ~529 gallons of filter life, all at the lowest sticker price.
-Best for eco-conscious budget buyers. [src1, src3]
+Adds UV sterilization, a 5L raw / 2L purified tank, NSF/ANSI 372 material certification, and ~529 gallons of filter life, at $249.98 (38% off its $399.99 list).
+The best blend of price, efficiency, and running cost for eco-conscious buyers. [src1, src3]

 A combined countertop RO + instant-hot dispenser with five temperature settings, purpose-built for tea, coffee, and instant meals.
-A 185 oz total reservoir (135 oz purified) and 3:1 efficiency.
-The most expensive unit here, justified only if instant hot filtered water is a daily need. [src3]
+A 185 oz total reservoir (135 oz purified), 3:1 efficiency, and NSF/ANSI 58 + 372 certification.
+It has fallen sharply from ~$700 to $415.64 (15% off its $488.99 list), which transforms its value case: instant hot RO water no longer demands a premium over the RKIN U1-W or Waterdrop A1. [src3]

 A 4-in-1 premium unit: hot and cold dispensing, alkaline remineralization, hydrogen-enriched water, and app/TDS monitoring, with NSF P473 PFAS certification.
 The catch is a 1:1 pure-to-waste ratio (it discards as much water as it purifies) offset by a very low ~$0.08/gallon filter cost.
 For buyers who want every feature in one appliance. [src1, src4]